spectrum-health-systems/avatool-template/README.md

 # Getting started
 ### Before you begin
-Before you create your own Avatool utility, make sure what you're looking for isn't already in [Avatool](https://github.com/spectrum-health-systems/avatool).
+Before you create your own Avatool utility, make sure the functionality you are looking for isn't already in [Avatool](https://github.com/spectrum-health-systems/avatool), and if it isn't, consider contributing to Avatool directly.
 ### Prerequisites
 * Visual Studio 2019
 * .NET Framework 4.7+